 The thrill of combat lives in the Society!

-Rattan fighting, full armor and loads of fun!
+Rattan weapon, full armor fighting and loads of fun!

-Every Sunday afternoon from 1:00 p.m. to 4:00 p.m. at Glasgow Regional Park, 2275 Pulaski Hwy, Newark, DE 19702 at the old stone wall running parallel to Pulaski Hwy/Route 40 at the park’s East Entrance near Pavilion #3, (if the ground is soggy, we might practice on the cement pad of Pavilion #3).
-(Google Maps or site map).
+Every Sunday afternoon, numbers and weather permitting, from 1:00 p.m. to 4:00 p.m. at Glasgow Regional Park, 2275 Pulaski Highway, Newark, DE 19702 at the old stone wall running parallel to Pulaski Highway/Route 40 at the park’s East Entrance near Pavilion #3.
+If the ground is soggy, we might practice on the cement pad of the pavilion.
+(Google Maps or PDF site map).